Xenohex/dp-alien-lab/README.md

-# Lab 6 Description
+# Lab 7 Description
-In this lab we design and make a graphic user interface (GUI) for the game.
+Implement the state pattern for the game.

 # Team Contract